aphp/edsnlp/docs/pipelines/misc/measurements.md

 | `eds.bmi`        | `BMI: 24`, `24 kg.m-2` |
 | `eds.volume`     | `2 cac`, `8ml`         |

+The normalized value can then be accessed via the `span._.value` attribute and converted on the fly to a desired unit (eg `span._.value.g_per_cl` or `span._.value.kg_per_m3` for a density).

+The measurements that can be extracted can have one or many of the following characteristics:
+- Unitless measurements
+- Measurements with unit
+- Measurements with range indication (escpecially < or >)
+- Measurements with power

+The measurement can be written in many coplex forms.
+Among them, this pipe can detect:
+- Measurements with range indication, numerical value, power and units in many different orders and separated by customizable stop words
+- Composed units (eg `1m50`)
+- Measurement with "unitless patterns", i.e some textual information next to a numerical value which allows us to retrieve a unit even if It is not written (eg in the text `Height: 80`, this pipe will a detect the numlerical value `80`and match It to the unit `kg`)
+- Elliptic enumerations (eg `32, 33 et 34mol`) of measurements of the same type and split the measurements accordingly

 ## Usage

+The matched measurements are labelised with `eds.measurement` by default.
+However, if you are only creating your own measurement or using a predefined one, your measurements will be labeled with the name of this measurement (eg `eds.weight`).

+As said before, each matched measurement can be accessed via the `span._.value`.
+This gives you a `SimpleMeasurement` object with the following attributes :
+- `value_range` ("<", "=" or ">")
+- `value`
+- `unit`
+- `registry` (This attribute stores the entire unit config like the link between each unit, Its dimension like `length`, `quantity of matter`...)

+`SimpleMeasurement` objects are especially usefull when converting measurements to an other specified unit with the same dimension (eg densities stay densities).
+To do so, simply call your `SimpleMeasurement` followed by `.` + name of the usual unit abbreviation with `per` and `_` as separators (eg `object.kg_per_dm3`, `mol_per_l`, `g_per_cm2`).

+Moreover, for now, `SimpleMeasurement` objects can be manipulated with the following operations:
+- compared with an other `SimpleMeasurement` object with the same dimension with automatic conversion (eg a density in kg_per_m3 and a density in g_per_l)
+- summed with an other `SimpleMeasurement` object with the same dimension with automatic conversion
+- substracted with an other `SimpleMeasurement` object with the same dimension with automatic conversion

+Note that for all operations listed above, different `value_range` attributes between two units do not matter: by default, the `value_range` of the first measurement is kept.

+Below is a complete example on a use case where we want to extract size, weigth and bmi measurements a simple text.

 ```python
 import spacy